 Though it is helpful to have a general catechetical foundation, the only prerequisite is a desire to deepen and integrate your knowledge of the faith with a spiritual discipline that enables a real and transformative relationship with Jesus that is reflected in every relationship and activity.
 If you would like more fully to prepare, we encourage you to consult the wealth of resources that exists, including the Catechism of the Catholic Church, the Rite of Christian Initiation for Adults (RCIA) at your parish, and other books and resources.

 The desire to deepen your spiritual life and your knowledge of the faith, and to integrate these with the particular circumstances of your life — your relationships, your work, your recreation — is a real prompting of the Holy Spirit.
 It is our goal to aid you in this quest for the “pearl of great price” (Mt 13:45).
 Therefore, accessibility to formation is a main priority.
-Through partnership with your diocese, the cost to you should not exceed $766 per year over a three-year formation period.
+Through partnership with your diocese and parish, the cost to you should will likely range between $650-$850 per year over a three-year formation period.

 Depending upon diocesan and parish fundraising efforts, this number could be significantly reduced.
 We encourage you to talk directly with your pastor and to consider creative fundraising strategies.
 As the number of participants increases and the Project expands, we expect to see further reduction in cost.

-Currently the Lay Mission Project’s formation curriculum is being implemented in the Diocese of Sacramento.
+Currently the Lay Mission Project’s formation curriculum is being implemented in the Diocese of Sacramento, as well as a few parishes in the San Francisco Bay Area.
 The process begins with collaborative discernment between you, your pastor, and diocesan staff.
 The first step would be to attend an info session to learn more about the project.
-After you have discerned that the Lay Mission Project’s formation process may be right for you, start the application process by contacting us.

 Lay Mission Project is currently in its beginning stages of curriculum implementation, and at the moment is only available to the lay faithful of the Diocese of Sacramento.
 However, in the next few years, we plan to continue to hone the formation process, and tailor it to the needs of other dioceses.
 For the sake of mission effectiveness, the Lay Mission Project operates in full collaboration with the diocesan ordinary (Bishop), and integrates into the operations of the local diocese.
 In order to expand to your diocese, we encourage you bring the Lay Mission Project to the attention of your diocese, and discuss it with your pastor, and to contact us for more information.
 In this initial phase of Lay Mission Project, we will have to beg your patience as our growth is gradual.
 Please let us know of your interest and keep in touch!